01 Oct Education Needs the You Lesson

 Education needs the YOU lesson

 I believe that the educational system needs a lot of reforms.
 However, it would take a lot of funding, research and studies to change it all.

 Some could argue that it is the parents’ job to care for their children.
 But some just don’t or can’t.
 Children don’t choose their families.

 There might be an easier solution.
 If at each stage of education, from nurseries to universities, we would add a lesson that focuses on the individual.

 Why there is a need for a YOU lesson

-When I was growing up, I met a lot of kids from dysfunctional families, including mine.
+When I was growing up, I met a lot of kids from dysfunctional families.
 I heard stories of father beating up their sons and tying them up radiator for hours because he did not perform well in sports.
-We shared stories of parents that have unrealistic expectations from us.
+We shared stories of parents that have unrealistic expectations.
 Parents who argue all the time.
 These are just a few memories.